 Clearly Defined and Distinguishable Segment

 The chosen segments should be clearly defined to avoid doubt about which part of the market, the firm's marketing activities are aimed at.
 Otherwise there is a risk that market activities will "spill over" into different segments.
-If there is more than one segment, each one should be made up of target markets which require specific marketing, due to differences in buying behaviour.
+If there is more than one segment, you will need to assess whether each segment will require specific marketing.
 For example if married and unmarried men behave similarly when purchasing shoes, there is little value in placing them in different segments.

 Measurability of Segment

 The other aspect of accessibility is being able to distribute your product to your chosen segment.
 For example a shop based in South London is unlikely to get a large number of customers from North England.
-In this instance the shop will have to reassess it's chosen segment or think about solutions to help accessibility such as selling to customers through the internet and mailing out purchases.
+In this instance the shop will have to reassess its chosen segment or think about solutions to help accessibility such as selling to customers through the internet.

 Segment suitability also includes the size of the segment.
 If the segment is too small, potential for sales growth will be limited.
 If is is too large, it will be difficult to create marketing activities to suit all of the groups included in the segment.